 Meditation involves silencing our mind.
 It is not an intellectual activity, but an attempt to expand our consciousness and be aware of our ‘real sense of being.’
-Meditation can be a practical tool for relaxation, concentration and better health; it can also be an invaluable tool to self discovery.
-Through meditation we develop the capacity to be content with ourselves as we are.
+Meditation can be a practical tool for relaxation, concentration, and better health; it can also be an invaluable tool for self-discovery.
+Through meditation, we develop the capacity to be content with ourselves as we are.
 It is a happiness not dependent on external wealth and success.
-If practiced correctly, meditation can be a powerful antidote to depressive thoughts.
+If practiced correctly, meditation can be a powerful antidote to depression.

 How To Meditate

 It is hard to pick up meditation from just reading an article, but I would like to share a few basic pointers about what meditation involves.
 No matter what form of meditation you follow, the basic shared principle is to quieten your thoughts and mind.
 We can sit in a chair for many hours, but, if thoughts continually pass through our mind then our meditation will be ineffective.
 Ultimately the aim is to have a mind free of thoughts.
 It is in this inner silence that we can experience a consciousness of real peace.

 At first glance, people may find the concept of stopping thoughts very difficult.
 If you try sitting silent for a while, you will probably be inundated with thoughts.
 When giving meditation classes, the difficulty of controlling the thoughts is a common experience.
 However, if you sincerely try, you can learn to reduce the power of thoughts over yourself.